Tsuneishi Cebu Shipyard

 Tsuneishi Heavy Industries (Cebu), Inc. maintains a shipyard in Balamban, Cebu, Philippines.

 History

 Tsuneishi Heavy Industries (Cebu), Inc. or THI as a corporation was established in September 1994 as a joint venture between Japanese firm Tsuneishi Shipbuilding and Cebu-based Aboitiz Group.
 The groundbreaking for the shipyard in Balamban happened in the same year.

 In 1995, the first phase of the shipyard, Slipway No. 1 was completed.
 THI also acquired two floating docks.
 The following year the ship repair operations began.
 In 1997, THI built and delivered its first ship, the 23,000-DWT MV Sea Amelita.
 In September 16, 1998, THI became a PEZA-registered locator.

 Slipway No. 2 was finished in 2004 and inaugurated the following year by then president Gloria Macapagal Arroyo.
 In May 2009, a building dock was inaugurated.

 In August 2024, THI is in the process of expanding it shipyard to accommodate another slipway and building dock.

+In January 2026, the Brave Pioneer, the Philippines’ first methanol dual-fueled bulk carrier ship, was inaugurated at the shipyard.